 For more information about master’s in political communication programs, including example course plans and degree requirements, please refer to our Master’s in Political Communication Programs page.

 Careers in Political Communication

-A degree in political communication can lead to potential career opportunities across the political spectrum, in areas such as politics, government, public affairs and public policy, legislative affairs, lobbying, media, political research and analysis, and more.
-Individuals with a graduate education in political communication might pursue careers with legislative think tanks, local-, state-, and national-based political party organizations, political campaigns, media organizations and publishers, non-profits, public relations firms, political consulting agencies, social advocacy groups, or other organizations that work within the political process.
+A bachelor’s and/or master’s degree in political communication can lead to potential career opportunities across the political spectrum, in areas such as politics, government, public affairs and public policy, legislative affairs, lobbying, media, political research and analysis, and more.
+Individuals with undergraduate or graduate training in political communication might pursue careers with legislative think tanks, local-, state-, and national-based political party organizations, political campaigns, media organizations and publishers, non-profits, public relations firms, political consulting agencies, social advocacy groups, or other organizations that work within the political process.